thephpleague/uri-query-parser/README.md

 The returned array is a collection of key/value pairs.
 Each pair is represented as an array where the first element is the pair key and the second element the pair value.
 While the pair key is always a string, the pair value can be a string or the `null` value.

+The `League\Uri\query_parse` :

+- accepts the `null` value, any scalar or object which is stringable;

+By default the function

-By default `League\Uri\query_parse` will assume that the query separator is the `&` character and that the query string is encoded following [RFC3986](https://tools.ietf.org/html/rfc3986#section-3.4).
+- assumes that the query separator is the `&` character;
+- assumes that the query string is encoded following [RFC3986](https://tools.ietf.org/html/rfc3986#section-3.4);

 But you can specify the separator character as well as the string encoding algorithm using its other two arguments.

 ```php